Verus20/Verus20/README.md

 ## Hi there 👋

+Welcome to my profile :D

+🔨 I'm currently working on todo_list which is intented to be a fullstack app made with Golang and React.

 <!--
 **Verus20/Verus20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.